tatereed/tatereed/README.md

 ### tatereed
 # programming for fun and hobby
 not looking to ever make it my job. just something to pass the time
-# current projects
-working on relearning front-end web and learning back-end through <a href="https://theodinproject.com">the odin project</a>

 <!--